YashHalwai/Face-Aging-GAN/README.md

 ### Training Your Own Model

-If you wish to train your own AgeGAN model, follow these steps:
+If you want to train your own AgeGAN model, follow these steps:

 #### Dataset Preparation